 The User Plane Node ID value field shall be encoded as an Unsigned64 binary integer.
 To support IEEE TSN, the User Plane Node ID value field encodes the Bridge ID as defined in IEEE 802.1Q [30] clause 14.2.5.
-Without IEEE TSN, the User Plane Node ID may encode any value within the range.
+Without IEEE TSN, the User Plane Node ID may encode any value within the range, e.g. to support integration with IETF DetNet, the User Plane Node ID value field may be encoded as the Router ID.